 A combination of perfect winter weather and Zao's high altitude give birth to these monsters of the mountains.
 Cold air blowing from Siberia is trapped by the mountains running north to south through Tohoku.
 Water droplets in the air freeze onto the trees, creating towering monsters of snow and ice.
 While there are several places in the world to see this phenomenon, Zao is one of the largest.

 Snow monster schedule

-The season of snow monsters begins in December, and the monsters are at their biggest between late February and mid-March.
+The season of snow monsters begins in December, and the monsters are at their biggest between mid-February and mid-March.

 The monsters are on the upper slopes of the mountain.
 From Zao Sanroku Station use the Sanrokusen ropeway to access Juhyo Kogen Station and Jizo Sancho Station.
 Both skiers and non-skiers can view the monsters, though non-skiers are encouraged to hire a private guide.

 Board the Nightcruiser snowmobile to see the monsters illuminated in mysterious colors during the evenings.
-Tours operate every night late January to early March.
+Tours operate between late January to early March.

 More than the monsters